 8. Making Savings Automatic

-To start a savings routine, consider opening up a high-yield savings account or cash management account, and then setting up automatic, monthly transfers from your checking account into this saving account.
+To start a savings routine, consider opening up a high-yield savings account or checking and savings account, and then setting up automatic, monthly transfers from your checking account into this saving account.

 By having a set amount automatically transferred every month, you won’t have to think about (or remember to manually make) this transaction — it’ll just happen.

 It’s perfectly okay to start small.
 Even small deposits of $20 or so will add up.

 Before long you may have enough for an emergency fund (i.e., three- to six-months worth of living expenses just-in-case), a down payment, or another savings goal.